brianhempel/mongo_sequence/README.md

 MongoSequence provides light-weight, robust sequences in MongoDB.
 They are useful for auto-incrementing or counting.
 Compatible with any Mongo ODM.

 MongoSequence creates named sequences in a "sequences" collection in your database and atomically increments and returns the counter on them using Mongo's findAndModify command.
-You won't have collisions--two processes trying to increment at the same time will alway get different numbers.
+You won't have collisions—two processes trying to increment at the same time will alway get different numbers.

 ## Usage